U.S. dollar rises on weaker euro, Fed policy; stocks gain

 U.S. crude rose 0.88 percent to $72.20 per barrel and Brent was last at $81.35, up 0.69 percent on the day.

-(Reporting by Hilary Russ; Additional reporting by Noel Randewich in San Francisco, Aidan Lewis in Cairo, Renita D. Young, Jessica Resnick-Ault and Gertrude Chavez-Dreyfuss in New York; Editing by Clive McKeef)
+(Reporting by Hilary Russ; Additional reporting by Noel Randewich in San Francisco, Aidan Lewis in Cairo, Renita D. Young, Jessica Resnick-Ault and Gertrude Chavez-Dreyfuss in New York; Editing by Clive Mc)

 By Hilary Russ